- Adding Legend to the Map

 - In the Legend item list, click Trails and click the check box for ‘Place in a new column’.
 The Trails legend will be placed in the second column.

 - In the same way, place roads and buildings in the new column respectively.
 Now we have the legend displayed in four columns (example below is from last year where students were tortured with more map items and meaner TAs!)

-- If you are labeling items on the map – you do no need to add them to the legend (i.e. lakes)
+- If you label items on the map – you do not need to add their type to the legend (e.g. lakes)

 - Parking is in the legend in two places

 - The wetlands fill is really an ugly style – there are better ones out there -